Wellington's Disability Inclusion and Access Plan - Have Your Say

 - Participants and staff from the George Gray Centre

-Feedback so far has highlighted priorities such as:
+Feedback highlighted priorities such as:

 - Safety